 Some job positions get tons of applications, while others remain dry for months.
 If you’re hiring for any position like the latter, you will be required to attract candidates, build relationships with them, and then choose the best one after screening.

 This is where you can use an ATS and CRM integrated solution.
-It helps you build a pool of potential candidates to screen, evaluate, and test for the desired job role.
+It helps you build a hiring pool of potential candidates to screen, evaluate, and test for the desired job role.

 Do you spend a lot of time on data entry and processing?

 The biggest bummer of hiring employees is the load of data entry work.
 Typically, an ATS (working alone) requires a lot of time to process and function properly.
-However, with an integrated CRM and ATS system, you can relieve your workflow burden and get back to the important tasks in no time.
+However, with an integrated CRM and ATS system, you can relieve your workflow burden and get back to the essential tasks in no time.